 Situations occasionally occur that may necessitate topic or speaker changes.
 The University of Wisconsin-Madison ICEP reserves the right to alter or substitute a topic or speaker without prior notification.

-All sessions will be held with the UW-Madison Health Sciences and UW Health campus'.
-Participants may be asked to walk between buildings, but will not need to drive to the different sessions.
+In-person sessions will be held at UW-Madison Health Sciences and UW Health Clinical Simulation Program.
+Participants may be asked to walk between buildings, but will not need to drive to different sessions.

 UW Health Clinical Simulation Program

 Directions to the UW Campus and UW Health Clinical Simulation Program

 Consider walking, taking the bus or riding your bike to the workshop!

 Parking is available for a fee at Lot 75 and Lot 76.
 Click here for more information about parking options.